Skip to Content

 3. Wdzydze Ethnographic Museum

-This valuable knowledge which sometimes risks to become forgotten is transmitted to the museum visitors in interactive workshops
+This valuable knowledge, which sometimes risks becoming forgotten, is transmitted to the museum visitors in interactive workshops.

 Book here your tour to Kashubian Switzerland

-On top the crafts make a good souvenir from your excursion to the Kashubian Switzerland.
+It is one of the most emblematic Kashubian traditions.
+On top of the crafts, make a good souvenir from your excursion to Kashubian Switzerland.

 The workshops are held in the exposed buildings of the museum and you can pop in spontaneously or ask at the reception.

-On top there is an excellent restaurant onsite.
-They serve traditional Pomeranian food including fish from the surrounding lakes and the mandatory dumplings (pirogi).
+On top, there is an excellent restaurant onsite.
+They serve traditional Pomeranian food including fish from the surrounding lakes and mandatory dumplings (pirogi).

 You should calculate at least 1-2 hours to visit the museum (without doing a workshop).
 This was one of my favorite places to visit near Gdansk because I learned so much!